-2. Materials and Methods
+2. Materials and methods

 2.1.
-Finite Element Model
+Finite element model

-For this work, we reference methods similar to those of Anderson et al., 2018 regarding the finite element method (FEM) and the use of the Hessian matrix in approximating neural activation.
+For this work, we reference methods similar to those of Anderson et al (2018) regarding the finite element method (FEM) and the use of the Hessian matrix in approximating neural activation.
 We solved the bioelectric field problem in SCIRun 4.7 (Scientific Computing and Imaging (SCI) Institute, University of Utah, Salt Lake City, UT) using a FEM model.
-A tetrahedral mesh was generated over a volume of 100 mm x 100 mm x 100 mm with the Medtronic 3389 lead positioned in the center of the volume.
-Centered within the large volume, a smaller cube sized 20 mm x 20 mm x 20 mm with 0.1 mm grid spacing was solved at a higher mesh resolution on which the Hessian matrix could be calculated to avoid interpolation errors (Figure 1B).
+A tetrahedral mesh was generated over a volume of $100 \,\text{mm} \times 100 \,\text{mm} \times 100 \,\text{mm}$ with the Medtronic 3389 lead positioned in the center of the volume.
+Centered within the large volume, a smaller cube sized $20 \,\text{mm} \times 20 \,\text{mm} \times 20 \,\text{mm}$ with 0.1 mm grid spacing was solved at a higher mesh resolution on which the Hessian matrix could be calculated to avoid interpolation errors (figure 1(B)).
 The tetrahedral mesh as a whole consisted of ~9 million nodes, and the Poisson equation was solved with a linear solver to find the electric potential at each node.

 The Medtronic 3389 electrode was chosen as the lead model for this study because it is a commonly used clinical electrode.
-The Medtronic 3389 lead consists of four cylindrical contacts, each 1.5 mm in height, with conductivity $\sigma = 1 \times 10^6$ S/m, and separated by a 0.5 mm cylindrical insulator with conductivity $\sigma = 1 \times 10^{-10}$ S/m (Wei and Grill, 2005; Miocinovic et al., 2006).
-For this study, we used a simplified isotropic conductivity volume with the tissue medium represented by 0.1 S/m isotropic conductivity tensors in order to achieve an electrode impedance of approximately 1000 Ω (Butson et al., 2006; Satzer et al., 2014).
+The Medtronic 3389 lead consists of four cylindrical contacts, each 1.5 mm in height, with conductivity $\sigma = 1 \times 10^6$ S m-1, and separated by a 0.5 mm cylindrical insulator with conductivity $\sigma = 1 \times 10^{-10}$ S m-1 (Wei and Grill 2005, Miocinovic et al 2006).
+For this study, we used a simplified isotropic conductivity volume with the tissue medium represented by 0.1 S m-1 isotropic conductivity tensors in order to achieve an electrode impedance of approximately 1000 Ω (Butson et al 2006, Satzer et al 2014).

-We solved for the monopolar electric potential with a Dirichlet node at -1 V at the center of the active contact and Dirichlet boundary conditions (0 V) to represent a distant return anode on the
+We solved for the monopolar electric potential with a Dirichlet node at -1 V at the center of the active contact and Dirichlet boundary conditions (0 V) to represent a distant return anode on the outer bounding box of the computational

-Figure 1. a.
-The electric potential and second derivative plotted along an axon passing tangentially to the electrode.
-Action potentials initiate at points of sufficiently positive second derivatives: the center node closest to the electrode for cathodic stimulation and the distal nodes away from the electrode for anodic stimulation. b.
-The finite element method (FEM) model consists of a tetrahedral mesh around a Medtronic 3389 lead.
-The Hessian was calculated on a 20 x 20 x 20 mm grid with a resolution of 0.1 mm around the lead. c.
-Normalized Hessian matrices visualized as 3D tensors on a subgrid given contact 1 as a cathode.
-Each tensor is composed of eigenvalues and eigenvectors, which represent second derivatives along principal neuron orientations. d.
-A spherical coordinate system is used to describe fiber orientations throughout the paper.
-Orientations can be categorized into longitudinal, latitudinal, and orthogonal directions with respect to the electrode. e.
-A modified neuron model was used in this paper in order to isolate firing at the location of the Hessian tensor.
+Figure 1.
+(A) The electric potential and second derivative plotted along an axon passing tangentially to the electrode.
+Action potentials initiate at points of sufficiently positive second derivatives: the center node closest to the electrode for cathodic stimulation and the distal nodes away from the electrode for anodic stimulation.
+(B) The finite element method (FEM) model consists of a tetrahedral mesh around a Medtronic 3389 lead.
+The Hessian was calculated on a $20 \times 20 \times 20$ mm grid with a resolution of 0.1 mm around the lead.
+(C) Normalized Hessian matrices visualized as 3D tensors on a subgrid given contact 1 as a cathode.
+Each tensor is composed of eigenvalues and eigenvectors, which represent second derivatives along principal neuron orientations.
+(D) A spherical coordinate system is used to describe fiber orientations throughout the paper.
+Orientations can be categorized into longitudinal, latitudinal, and orthogonal directions with respect to the electrode.
+(E) A modified neuron model was used in this paper in order to isolate firing at the location of the Hessian tensor.
 The active neuron is an MRG axon, and the modified neuron is an MRG axon with all compartments being passive except the center compartment.